 Decisions of the Supreme Court, including an explanation of its reasoning, are proclaimed not later than 30 days from the date of termination of the judicial examination.
 Decisions of the Joint Panels, along with their reasoning, shall be published in the Periodical Bulletin of the Supreme Court.
 Decisions that serve to unify or alter court practices are published immediately in the next issue of the Official Gazette.

-Albania Legal Guides:
+4. Albania Legal Research Guides

 - Global Legal Information Catalog: Albania (Law Library of Congress)